-Kelly's Conservation Forest
+Kellys Conservation Forest

 An Award-Winning Conservation Project

-a tui feeding on flax bush flowers
+tui feeding on a flax bush

 Eco-sourced native trees are grown onsite, for replanting every year, enhancing this Significant Natural Area which is protected in perpetuity by a Department of Conservation covenant.